 I’ll fangirl all over about my favorite books and authors, and probably badger you to read them if you haven’t already (fair warning).
 I used to be a pretty easy going reader – if I didn’t like a book, I just didn’t like it and moved on.
 Lately, I think my pet peeves are getting more and more pronounced because I tend to rage over things I’d have just groaned about previously.

 I’ll give nearly anything a chance, and hope for the best – and then there’s the times that my masochism gets the best of me and I decide to torture myself with something I’m sure I’ll hate.
 Occasionally I’ve been wrong (though not often).

+I’m a published author (you can find my books on my author site), an Air Force veteran, an aeronautical engineer by trade, and a feminist always.
 That photo pretty much says it all.
 Give me a sunny day, a good book, and a bottle of wine, and I’m happy.

 Because I’m a mood reader, I jump from genre to genre with almost no rhyme or reason.
 I also have a lot of literary pet peeves.
 Trigger too many of them in one sitting and I’ll likely rage-rant.
 But give me a book that breaks the mold and I will fangirl all over it.
 Hard.

 Contrary to how I seem in my reviews and my profligate use of profanity, I’m actually a very nice, easygoing person.
 I’m totally chill.
 I am snarky, I am sarcastic at times, but I am never malicious.
 And to those who believe me unintelligent because of the way I sprinkle curse words all over my reviews: fuck you.